alanxu/url-shortener-svc/README.md

 # url-shortener-svc

+* Simple URL shortener service based on Spring Boot.
+* Generate increasing
-Simple URL shortener service based on Spring Boot.
-Generate increasing id for each URL and use Base62 alg to encoding the id.
+id for each URL and use Base62 alg to encoding the id.
 Generating increasing ID can avoid any duplication/collision on the short URL, so we don't have to check data store for duplication.
 This will improve throughput and laytency.
-The ID generator should be scalable and distributedly unique and data store should use NoSQL.
-These are TODO.
+The ID generator should be scalable, right now is dummy, will move to Snowflake ID generator later.
+* Data store is a local hashmap, will move to NoSQL later.
+* Currently using Spring Security default basic auth.

 ## Run The Service
 ### Install Spring Boot CLI